projectchrono/chrono/doxygen/documentation/module_synchrono/module_synchrono_installation.md

 [TOC]

-This is an optional module that enables the paralellization of Chrono::Vehicle simulation across MPI computing ranks.
+This is an optional module that enables the parallelization of Chrono::Vehicle simulation across different computing entities.

 Read [the introduction to modules](modularity.html) for a technical background on the modularity of the Chrono project.